multimediaeval/multimediaeval.github.io/_editions/2022/tasks/sportsvideo.md

 #### Ground truth
 The annotations consist in a description of the handedness of the player and information for each stroke performed (starting and ending frames, class of the stroke).
 The annotation process was designed as a crowdsourcing method.
-The annotation sessions are supervised by professional table tennis players and teachers, where the annotator spots and labels strokes in videos using a user-friendly web platform has been developed by our team for this purpose.
+The annotation sessions are supervised by professional table tennis players and teachers, where the annotator spots and labels strokes in videos using a user-friendly web platform developed.
 We had a team of 15 annotators, professionals in the field of table tennis.
 Since a video can be annotated by several annotators, stroke detection according to the annotations was necessary.
 Our dataset is player-centered, with only one player in each video.
 An overlap between each annotation of 25% of the annotated stroke duration is allowed.
 Indeed, during matches with fast exchanges, the boundaries between strokes are hard to determine and annotators would sometimes overlap the annotations between two successive strokes.

 #### Evaluation methodology